AyanMemon296/GTU-Study-Mates/README.md

   - **Copyright infringement claims**
   - **Permanent removal from hosting platforms**
 - This project is shared for **educational purposes only**, not for commercial misuse or unethical replication.
 > ⚠️ This project is strictly protected.
 You are **not allowed** to reuse, copy, host, or modify any part of this code or design.
 Violations will lead to copyright actions.
+> 🚫 **"GTU Study Mates" is the original and protected work of Ayan Memon.
+Unauthorized use of the Name, Code, or Design is strictly prohibited.**
 ---

 ## 👤 About the Creator